 For example, you can take a landscape watercolor painting, tear it into several rectangles; then look at each piece, and transform it into its own little painting, adding details as needed.

-Use the original painted section as starting point, then change it into something else.
+Use each painted section as a starting point, then change it into something else.
 You can add buildings, flowers, animals, trees, or make small abstract paintings, maybe intensifying some colors.